xoseperez/standalone-lorawan-gateway-balena/README.md

 ```
 balena config write --type raspberrypi4-64 --drive <downloaded.img> dnsServers "<dns_server>"
 ```

+Also note that if you are using the static IP aproximation above, the DNSs are configured on the same connection file, change them there.

 3. Using a third party service, like Cloudflare, for instance.
 If you are managing a domain from such a service you can just add an A register for a subdomain pointing to your local (or public) IP address.